radius-project/docs/docs/content/getting-started/first-app/_index.md

 Open `app.bicep` in your editor and get ready to edit the file.

-First add some new code to `app.bicep` by pasting in the content below:
+First add some new code to `app.bicep` by pasting in the content below at the end of the file.
+This code creates a Redis Cache resource and specifies that it should be created by a Recipe.

 {{< rad file="snippets/app-with-redis-snippets.bicep" embed=true marker="//REDIS" >}}

-The code you just added creates a Redis Cache resource and specifies that it should be created by a Recipe.

-Next, update your container definition to include `connections` inside `properties`:
+Next, update your container definition to include `connections` inside `properties`.
+This code creates a connection between the container and the database.
+Based on this connection, Radius will inject environment variables into the container that inform the container how to connect.
+You will view these in the next step.

 {{< rad file="snippets/app-with-redis-snippets.bicep" embed=true marker="//CONTAINER" >}}

-The code you just added creates a connection between the container and the database.
-Based on this connection, Radius will define environment variables in the container that tell the container how to connect.
-You will view these in the next step.

 Your updated `app.bicep` will look like this: